 The Motor City.
 Birthplace of Motown.
 Home to the only floating Post Office in the U.S. Call it what you want, but Flyhouse is setting up shop for a few months in Detroit for a new arena project.

 The Little Caesar’s Arena, scheduled to open September 2017, will serve as the new home of the Detroit Red Wings, Detroit Pistons, and other entertainment events.

-By the time the puck drops for the Red Wings, Flyhouse will have installed over 100,000 square feet of horizontal and vertical acoustical lapendary panels along with the upper masking, half-house, and blackout curtains for the entire arena.
+By the time the puck drops for the Red Wings, Flyhouse will have installed over 100,000 square feet of an acoustical baffle system along with the upper masking, half-house, and blackout curtains for the entire arena.

 (Photo Credit: Olympia Entertainment)

 After breaking ground at the turn of the century, Chesapeake Energy Arena opened its doors to the public in 2002.